erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 the plug-in framework overhead, for applications that do not need any framework features.

-See section [Measurement results] for speed comparisions.
+See section [Measurement results] for speed comparisons.